wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 5.7 =
+Added ability to target the search page.
+Added ability to remove all settings from a post/page Fixed some undefined variable notices
+Added organization features for plugin filters using the plugin filter groups.
+Can now view all plugins in a group and sort the list by group and permalink.

 = 5.6.6 =
 Fixed plugin filter permalink slash correction for admin urls.
 The admin url should not be corrected since it doesn't rely on permalink structure.